Skip to content

 Understanding Deployment Modes

-Before moving to installation steps, it is important to understand the possible deployment modes, their use cases.
-Policy engine deployment can be done in following different modes:
+Before moving to the installation steps, it is essential to understand the possible deployment modes and their use cases.
+Policy Engine deployment can be done in the following modes:

 • Standalone mode: For quick verifications, POCs.

 • 2-Node Active-Passive: Having high-availability but requires manual intervention.
-Suitable for UATs, small deployments.
+Suitable for UATs and small deployments.

-• Cluster Mode (Recommended): Having 3 node setup with high-availability and fault-tolerance.
+• Cluster Mode (Recommended): Having a 3-node setup with high-availability and fault-tolerance.

 Standalone Mode

 This is the simplest of all the available deployment modes.
-As shown in Figure 1, all services needed for policy engine are installed on a single VM.
+As shown in Figure 1, all services required by the Policy Engine are installed on a single VM.

-• High-availability: No. In case any of the service goes down, policy engine will not be functional.
+• High-availability: No. If any of the services go down, Policy Engine will not be functional.

 2-Node Active-Passive Standalone mode

-2 VM Active-Passive Standalone mode is a slightly better version of Standalone mode which allows for manual failover.
-As shown in Figure 2, all services needed for policy engine are installed on 2 VMs but only one of the VMs is powered on at a time.
-In this deployment mode, two independent (standalone) VMs are prepared as Policy Engine servers, with second being kept in powered-off state.
+2 VM Active-Passive Standalone mode is a slightly better version of Standalone mode, which allows for manual failover.
+As shown in Figure 2, all services required by the Policy Engine are installed on two (2) VMs, but only one VM is powered on at a time.
+In this deployment mode, two independent (standalone) VMs are prepared as Policy Engine servers, with the second being kept in a powered-off state.

 Cluster Mode

-In cluster mode, all services needed for policy engine are installed on 3 VMs and in clustered mode.
-Since all 3 VMs are active, the setup provides high availability and some level of fault tolerance.
+In cluster mode, all services required by the Policy Engine are installed on three (3) VMs.
+Since all VMs are active, the setup provides high availability and some level of fault tolerance.

 Deployment Steps